Is there a possibility to run Lean Inception for just 2 days? If so, what do I need to address in this specific case?

 But if you only have two days… if you try to follow all the activities… there will be very little brainstorming… which means that one of those three perspectives — business, UX or technology — will stand out, will take over the conversation, will influence decisions.
 So, I suggest that you decide, in advance, what is the most important perspective for the two-day workshop.
 Adjust the agenda and focus on the dominating perspective.

-For example, if the most dominant perspective is business, either remove the activities that detail the technical part and the UX part or reduce (a lot) the talking about it.
+For example, as stated in in this study, if the most dominant perspective is business, either remove the activities that detail the technical part and the UX part or reduce (a lot) the talking about it.
 The same applies whether the most dominant perspectives are UX or technology.

 Sequencer and MVP Canvas